binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Application Security

-_Todo_ Add in SER podcast from Zane Lackey.
+_Todo_ Add in SER podcast from Zane Lackey when published.

 With the shift to The Cloud, AppSec has become more important than it used to be, recognised and discussed: